 Pegasus X-Sort Drive robot, which is a more updated variant of the original Kiva robot, is much smaller than Xanthus.
 It was constructed to accurately sort finished packages.
 The robot takes a parcel from a worker and moves to the correct chute after the labeling process.
 It reads the barcodes on the ground during movement to go in the right direction.

 Picking process at Amazon warehouses

 The picking process can be really complicated.
-Warehouse technology productivity was gained from reducing the millions of miles, which human workers, stowers, or pickers, used to step in the traditional warehouses.
+Warehouse technology productivity was gained by reducing the millions of miles, that human workers, stowers, or pickers, used to step into the traditional warehouses.